 '''

+"properties": {

+...

 "rights": "This information is freely disseminated for the purposes of safety of

 international air navigation.
 ICAO Annex 3"

 ...

-}

 '''

-For more information on the WMO Core Metadata Profile version 2, see the Manual on WIS, Volume II, Appendix F.
+For more information on the WMO Core Metadata Profile, see the Manual on WIS, Volume II, Appendix F. WMO Core Metadata Profile (Version 2).